WIN-Services/backend-interview/README.md

 ## Features
 - Any one can perform CRUD operations on Service and Order tables
-- Application uses SQL database - PostgreSQL to create service and order
+- Application uses SQL database - PostgreSQL to create service and order tables
 - Have Dockerfile to test application using docker
 - Service with unique names can be created
 - Anyone can place Order for each service with the contraint they can update if after 3 hrs of time